Quick answer

 What should contractors know about How Contractors Should Use the Google Business Profile Website Link?

-A contractor-focused guide to choosing the right Google Business Profile website link: full website, service page, booking page, local profile, or campaign landing page.
+A contractor-focused guide to choosing the right Google Business Profile website link for local SEO, booked calls, service-page proof, tracking, and profile-link routing.

 See more marketing guides